-PM 3: Number and percent of persons reviewed whose quarterly home visits are performed according to the waiver application.
-N: Number of persons reviewed whose quarterly home visits are performed according to the waiver application.
+PM 3: Number and percent of persons reviewed whose quarterly face-to-face visits are performed according to the waiver application.
+N: Number of persons reviewed whose quarterly face-to-face visits are performed according to the waiver application.
 D: Total number of persons reviewed.